johnnyjmendoza/Movie-Trailer-Website/README.md

 **How to Launch Movie Trailer Website**

-1. With Python Shell (IDLE) open on your desktop, go to File
-   > Open and choose the file named "entertainment_center.py"
+1. With Python Shell (IDLE) open on your desktop, go to File then Open and choose the file named "entertainment_center.py"
 2. In the window with entertainment_center.py open, select "run" from the menu and then "run module."
 3. This will launch a movie website where you can view all of